Paki: Notable uses

-Americans are generally unfamiliar with the term "Paki" as a slur, and U.S. leaders and public figures have occasionally had to apologise for using the term.
-In January 2002, U.S. President George W. Bush said on India–Pakistan relations that "We are working hard to convince both the Indians and the Pakis that there's a way to deal with their problems without going to war."
+Americans are generally unfamiliar with the term "Paki" as a slur, and US leaders and public figures have occasionally had to apologise for using the term.
+In January 2002, US President George W. Bush said on India–Pakistan relations that "We are working hard to convince both the Indians and the Pakis that there's a way to deal with their problems without going to war."
 After a Pakistani-American journalist complained, a White House spokesman made a statement that Bush had great respect for Pakistan.
 This followed an incident four years earlier, when Clinton White House adviser Sandy Berger had to apologise for referencing "Pakis" in public comments.

 Spike Milligan, who was white, played the lead role of Kevin O'Grady in the 1969 LWT sitcom Curry and Chips.
 O'Grady, half-Irish and half-Pakistani, was taunted with the name "Paki-Paddy"; the show intended to mock racism and bigotry.
 Following complaints, the BBC edited out use of the word in repeats of the 1980s sitcom Only Fools and Horses.
 Columnists have perceived this as a way of obscuring the historical truth that the use of such words was commonplace at the time.
 It was also regularly used in EastEnders in the 1980s referring to the owners of a local food shop including the first episode, which in contrast was not edited out in repeats.
-The word was also used in Rita, Sue and Bob Too – set in Bradford, one of the first cities to have a large Pakistani community.
+The word was also used in the film Rita, Sue and Bob Too – set in Bradford, one of the first cities to have a large Pakistani community.

 In the 2018 biopic Bohemian Rhapsody, Freddie Mercury, who was a Parsi Indian, was often addressed derogatorily as a "Paki" when he worked as a baggage handler at London Heathrow Airport in 1970.

 In 2009, Prince Harry was publicly admonished when he was caught on video (taken years before) calling one of his fellow Army recruits "our little Paki friend."

 In 2015, the American film Jurassic World was mocked satirically by British Asian comedian Guz Khan for using "pachys" (pronounced "pakis") as shorthand for the genus Pachycephalosaurus.

 During the 2024 UK General Election campaign, a canvasser for the Reform party used the slur against then prime minister Rishi Sunak, which the prime minister later addressed and condemned.